Kitting Process 101: Benefits + Automated Kitting Systems

 Shipping can be costly, and it’s only set to rise.
 One solution?
 Utilizing warehouse kitting to minimize shipping costs.

-Warehouse kitting allows you to ship multiple items in one package (compared to frequently shipping individual items), saving you shipping space and reducing materials costs like package fillers and packing tape
+Warehouse kitting allows you to ship multiple items in one package (compared to frequently shipping individual items), saving you shipping space and reducing materials cost like package fillers and packing tape

 Improves Sales Revenue